cassaram09/technical-coach-training/03_working-with-students/03_debugging.md

 For example, you can start debugging by tracking the value of your variables.
 You may find that variables in the student's code don't hold the values that they expect, or that they don't hold any value at all.
 There are several ways to examine the values your variables hold (IRB, pry, console, debugger, etc.).

-If you have the time, always run the student's code to make sure that your assumptions are correct.Test the solution too to make sure that it works.
+If you have the time, always run the student's code to make sure that your assumptions are correct.
+Test the solution too to make sure that it works.
 In some cases, there may be a totally different bug that you weren't aware of.

 If you get stuck and you’re not sure _what_ the bug is, you can compare the student’s code to the solution branch.
 (An easy way to do this is with `git diff master solution`).